apondlife/discone/notes/wip.md

 # bugs/problems
 - landing transfer on vertical jump regression
 - grip pulls you over corners weirdly (on the frame collision misses) (should it pull you towards the hit point?)
+- can't get into jumpsquat after first aerial jump (if there's not infinite air jumps)

 # surface
 - unrealized motion (minmove) be converted into inertia?
   - set velocity to zero on min_move?

 - maybe? move off wall on jump?
+- indication of change in perception (particle effect), to help with knowing that you missed a wall

 # jump
 - cooldown on surfaces